@for Computer scientists

 Space weather are solar and cosmic background effects on satellites and astronauts, the ionosphere, and ground systems.
 Our solar system is not quite as empty as the word "space" implies: Photons, electrons and protons (plus ions) from the Sun fill most of the solar system (the heliosphere), driving back the galactic cosmic rays (GCR) coming from other places in the galaxy.

-In this article, I try to explain the basics of space weather suited to the understanding of computer scientists, as I have struggled quite a bit with solar physics concepts since 2004, when I started working for SWENET (ESA's space weather european network).
+In this article, I try to explain the basics of space weather suited to the understanding of computer scientists, as I have struggled quite a bit with solar physics concepts since 2004, when I started working for SWENET (ESA's space weather european network), which in 2015 became a part of SSA (ESA's space situational awareness programme).
 If you are the next CS guy to get into space weather, maybe this text can help you!

 Disclaimer: I use a lot of terms very loosely, do not mention some important concepts, and shun relativity and quantum effects completely, all for the sake of simplicity.
 If you are a physicist, be lenient.
 Please.